nabesima/yamanashi-nsp/README.md

 ## Real Instances

-The nurse scheduling problem at Yamanashi University Hospital involves determining 28-day shift schedules for each nurse.
-The shifts include 8 types of work shifts, 2 types of rest shifts, 3 types of business shifts, and 10 types of leave shifts.
-These are summarized in the table below:
+The nurse scheduling problem at Yamanashi University Hospital is to determe 28-day shift schedules for each nurse.
+The shifts are categorized into four
+types: 8 work shifts, 2 rest shifts, 3 business shifts, and 10 leave shifts.
+The details are summarized in the table below:

 | Work shifts | Description   | Rest shifts | Description |Business shifts | Description |Leave shifts | Description |
 | ---: | --- | ---: | --- | ---: | --- | ---: | --- |